 My decision didn’t just happen in one night; instead, my thoughts were led here by a couple of eye-opening events.
-And selling 90% of our belonging wasn’t an easy choice or action, either.
+Having gastroparesis was one of the main factors.
+But so was the answers to life’s hard questions and sitting down to evaluate the future.
+I’m glad we did it, even if selling 90% of our belonging wasn’t an easy choice or action, either.

 I watched my parents work non-stop at good paying jobs, stashing retirement money away, just in time for the market to crash when they retired.
 Then I watched my husband work 80+ hour weeks, for salary, with very little time off, for close to 4 years while I worked part-time side gigs and tried to manage my gastroparesis.